Select Page

 The R&D Workgroup participants wanted to make a contribution to help deliver:

-- More software choices for MLSs, and
+• More software choices for MLSs

 They believe their new work helps advance these ideas.

 “It’s the power in the language that gives back to the business side,” Greg said.
 “In any MLS organization, large or small, the programmer’s job shouldn’t be to be the business analyst.
-Let the business people make the rules so they can see what’s there, understand it, edit it, tweak it, and build on it.
+Let the business people make the rules so they can see what’s there, understand it, edit it, tweak it and build on it.
 Business rules should really drive down implementation costs.
 It removes a lot of errors,” Greg added.